microsoft/Broadcast-Development-Kit/README.md

 A feed with audio and video can be injected to the Microsoft Teams meeting.
 Inside the meeting, the video will look like any other participant in the call.
 You can then using Microsoft Teams' spotlight functionality to focus the attention of the participants to the video that is being injected.

-**Broadcast Protocols for Teams** supports receiving video and audio in several resolutions and frame rates.
+**Broadcast Development Kit** supports receiving video and audio in several resolutions and frame rates.
 It will automatically transform the video feed to **1080p and 30FPS** before injecting it into the Microsoft Teams call.

 Injection is supported in the following configurations:
 - SRT in "caller" mode (you have an SRT listener waiting for a client to connect).